elizabellatran/kaggle5dgenai/README.md

 - [Optional] Listen to the summary podcast episode (https://youtu.be/H4gZd4BCrDQ) for this unit (created by NotebookLM).
 - Read the “Generative AI Agents” whitepaper (https://www.kaggle.com/whitepaper-agents).
  Complete these code labs on Kaggle:<br>
--Talk to a database with function calling - https://www.kaggle.com/code/markishere/day-3-function-calling-with-the-gemini-api -Build an agentic ordering system in LangGraph - https://www.kaggle.com/code/markishere/day-3-building-an-agent-with-langgraph/
+- Talk to a database with function calling - https://www.kaggle.com/code/markishere/day-3-function-calling-with-the-gemini-api
+- Build an agentic ordering system in LangGraph - https://www.kaggle.com/code/markishere/day-3-building-an-agent-with-langgraph/

 What You’ll Learn<br>